raylene/eng-handbook/feedback/writing-multiple-reviews.md

 Repeat this step a few times until you think you’ve properly distilled down what you’ve read.

 ## Step 4: Edit and iterate on your outline
-Now that you have your outline, sit with it for awhile and edit while asking yourself different questions:
+Now that you have your outline, sit with it for a while and edit while asking yourself different questions:

 * Did you end up pulling out a few areas that fit naturally into a broader theme?
 What is that theme?
 * Are some of the areas ones you’ve talked about before?
 If so, how has the feedback changed since prior reviews?